Shaul1321/skiff-template/README.md

 This process launches 2 services, the `api` and a `proxy` responsible for forwarding traffic to the appropriate services.

-The demo runs on `localhost:8080`.
+Downloading the model and the data takes some time.
+Once ready, the demo runs on `localhost:8080`.